INDUSTRY · AUTOMOTIVE INDUSTRY

 Small independent garages (< $2M revenue)

-Seller’s discretionary earnings (SDE).
-Heavy discount if the owner is also the lead mechanic — limited transferability.
+Heavy discount if the owner is also the lead mechanic — transferability is limited.

 What pushes the multiple up